Anandb007/assignments/README.md

       #!/bin/bash
 start_site() {
    echo "Starting containers for the site..."
-   # Replace the following command with the appropriate command to start your containers

    docker compose up -d
 }
 stop_site() {
    echo "Stopping containers for the site..."
-   # Replace the following command with the appropriate command to stop your containers

    docker compose down
 }
 delete_site() {
    echo "Deleting the site..."
    stop_site
-   # Replace the following command with the appropriate command to delete local files/directories

    rm -rf /path/to/site
 }
 enable_site() {